trishume/sympy-wiki-with-svn/Tips.md

 - Remember that all variables must first be defined.
 You must do `r = Symbol('r')` before using the variable `r`.

 - Want to have your result printed in LaTeX?
 Just use the built-in `latex()` function.
 For example, `latex(exp(x))` will print out `e^x` in LaTeX.

+- If you have pyglet, you can use the "plot()" command to plot a function in up to three dimensions.

 - Have a function plotted and want to easily zoom in and out without changing the window?
 Use the '-' and '+' keys on the number pad or the 'r' and 'f' keys.